JBR-Sapeta/React--Greate-Quotes-/README.md

 - Node 16.13.2

 # Important
 - Backend is deployed on Firebase realtime database.
-Backend has no validation and data transforming, for that reason some data need to be transformed on frontend.
+Backend has no validation and data transforming, for that reason some data need to be transformed on the frontend.
 - Some forms have no validation, to allow users entry invalid data and create error messages.
 - Redux is only used for managing Authentication state and could be replaced by React Context.